 East Timor travel – for those who want to go way off the beaten path

 East Timor is anything but your typical tourist destination – yet it has it all: superb diving, friendly people, stunning beaches…

 Some 100,000 tourists visit East Timor each year; compare that with the 6 million arriving in Bali, an island with many of the same natural attributes.

-Much of this is due to a recent turbulent history, in which tens of thousands (some say up to 200,000) were killed as the tiny nation struggled for independence.
-It is shaking its reputation for violence but the droves haven't yet appeared.
-There are other reasons, too, which I'll outline below, but first, let's see just why Dili, East Timor is such an intriguing destination, the jumping off point for any exploration of this massively untouristed nation.
+Much of this is due to its not-so-distant turbulent history, in which tens of thousands (some say up to 200,000) were killed as the tiny nation struggled for independence.
+It is shaking its reputation for violence but the crowds haven’t yet appeared.
+There are other reasons, too, which I’ll outline below, but first, let’s see just why Dili, East Timor is such an intriguing destination, the jumping off point for any exploration of this massively untouristed nation.